Xsear/xAbilityPulse/README.md

 | Icon alpha | The slider allows you to set the target alpha for the icon fade in effect. |
 | Icon fade in duration | The slider allows you to set the duration of the icon fade in effect. |
 | Icon fade out duration | The slider allows you to set the duration of the icon fade out effect. |

+###Moveable Frame
+You can adjust the position of the icon through the interface options menu, by moving the frame labeled "Ability Pulse" to the desired location.
+Please note that the size of this frame is not indicative of the size of the icon.

 ##Slash Commands
 **Slash handles**: xap, xabilitypulse, abilitypulse